abberdeen/circuitid-csharp/docs/NumberPortsApi.md

             // Configuration.Default.AddApiKeyPrefix("Authorization", "Bearer");

             var apiInstance = new NumberPortsApi(Configuration.Default);
-            var numberports = new Numberports(); // Numberports | The JSON object that will be posted to the REST API endpoint.
+            var numberportsCreateOrPatch = new NumberportsCreateOrPatch(); // NumberportsCreateOrPatch | The JSON object that will be posted to the REST API endpoint.

             try
             {
                 // Create a new object
-                GetNumberPort200Response result = apiInstance.CreateNumberPort(numberports);
+                GetNumberPort200Response result = apiInstance.CreateNumberPort(numberportsCreateOrPatch);
                 Debug.WriteLine(result);
             }
             catch (ApiException e)